MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-partner/partner-add-xbox-live-to-unity-uwp.md

     Microsoft.Xbox.Services.System.XboxLiveUser m_user = new Microsoft.Xbox.Services.System.XboxLiveUser();

 Ensure you have added a xboxservices.config text file to the project and in its properties, set the "Build Action" to "Content", and "Copy to Output Directory" set to "Copy Always".

+> [!NOTE]
+> All values inside xboxservices.config are case sensitive.

 Also ensure it contains proper JSON formatting with the TitleId in decimal form, such as:

 ```json